dell/omnia/docs/source/InstallationGuides/Platform/InstallJupyterhub.rst

         jupyterhub    proxy-api      ClusterIP      xx.xx.xx.xx      <none>        8001/TCP                 2d2h
         jupyterhub    proxy-public   LoadBalancer   xx.xx.xx.xx   xx.xx.xx.xx    80:31134/TCP               2d2h

     The IP address is listed against ``proxy-public`` under ``External IP``.

-3. The Jupyterhub GUI should be accessible from the control plane GUI via the external IP mentioned above.
+3. The Jupyterhub GUI should be accessible from the kube control plane GUI via the external IP mentioned above.
 Use any browser to log in.
+Currently Jupyterhub authentication is not linked with openLDAP.

 .. image:: ../../images/Jupyterhub_Login.png